Click the 'Play' button to read out loud this webpage content

 However, Gandhi, who was mainly instrumental in us getting freedom, was touring the riot-hit areas and observing fast, to instil peace among the warring communities.
 Even though Gandhi served the nation selflessly, some people accused him of acting biased towards the Muslims, and he was shot dead by a Hindu fanatic at a prayer meeting on 30th January 1948 in Delhi.
 Thus, the life of this embodiment of peace was snuffed out by violence.
 Gandhi was not only a freedom fighter but was also a great social reformer, who fought against many social ills like untouchability, for the eradication of which he observed several fasts many times in his life.
 Thus, Mahatma Gandhi’s contribution to our land has no parallels in history.

 Gandhi Jayanti is celebrated on 2nd October all over the country.
-On this day, the President of India leads the nation in offering homage to Gandhi in his Samadhi (place of cremation), in Delhi, while his statues are garlanded and tributes paid to him in state capitals and other places.
-Prayer meetings and events are also held at the place where he fell to the assassin’s bullets and also all over the country, in which his services to the nation are gratefully remembered.
-Gandhi Jayanti is a national holiday for us, while UN has declared the day as the International Day of Non-Violence.
+On this day, the President of India leads the nation in offering homage to Gandhi at his Samadhi (place of cremation), in Delhi, while his statues are garlanded, and tributes paid to him in state capitals and other places.
+Prayer meetings and events are also held at the place where he fell to the assassin’s bullets and all over the country, during which his services to the nation are gratefully remembered.
+Gandhi Jayanti is a national holiday for India, while the UN has declared the day as the International Day of Non-Violence.